-(c) Compute a prediction interval for the arthritis incidence in a district with 20 percent of people being older than 65.
+(c) What is the difference between a confidence interval and a prediction interval?
+Compute a prediction interval for the arthritis incidence in a district with 20 percent of people being older than 65 (compared to 15 precent as the sample mean).